Turfjs/turf/README.md

 **buffer**

 Buffers a point feature to a given radius.
+Lines and Polygons support coming soon.

 ```javascript